software-mariodiana/data-toolbox/README.md

 # data-toolbox
-Repo for Coursera "The Data Scientist's Toolbox" course.
+Repo for Coursera's "The Data Scientist's Toolbox" course.